ecg-icas/icas/src/source/deprecation.rst

 Deprecation Plan
 ================

+The following calls are deprecated and scheduled to be removed on the 15th of August 2020:

+ * :ref:`get_ad_ids_v1`

 The following calls are deprecated and scheduled to be removed on the 15th of July 2020:

  * :ref:`get_ad_v3`